Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Method

 \subsection{Cross-Temporal Interaction}

-The potential future cue derived from the ST Graph effectively captures generalized action patterns and inherently represents broad and abstract behavioral trends, making it a suitable proxy for modeling intention.
-However, to achieve more accurate action detection and anticipation, it is essential to refine and update these representations by simulating mutual influence between the intention and both past and present action information.
-To this end, we introduce the CTI module, designed to facilitate interactions among past, present, and potential future contexts.
-By integrating historical action cues, current action dynamics, and anticipated future trends, CTI reconstructs the contextual relationships across different temporal features, enabling more precise and context-aware action detection and anticipation.
-Specifically, as shown in Fig. 4, the CTI mechanism operates on three distinct temporal feature sets: (1) Past features $F_{p} $: Historical critical states, aligned with the temporal order of critical frames, are employed to characterize the observed historical action cues; (2) Present features $F_{c} $: Immediate action dynamics aligned with current critical states, capturing ongoing actions;(3)Potential future features $F_{a} $: Action trends inferred from the State-Transition Graph, representing the agent's intention.
-These three temporal contexts are initially concatenated into a unified temporal representation: $F_{t}=[F_{p},F_{c},F_{a}]$, which serves as the basis for subsequent interactions.
-We employ cross-attention (CA) to model interactions and update the temporal representations.
-First, the present features $F_{c} $ are dynamically refined by attending to the combined past and future contexts: $F_{c}^{'} =CA(F_{c},F_{t},F_{t})$, yielding a refined current representation $F_{c}^{'}$ that is complemented by semantic information from both historical and anticipated temporal contexts.
-Subsequently, the future features are refined through a cross-attention mechanism by attending to the newly updated present features and the historical dynamics.
-To this end, we first concatenate the past features ($F_p$), the refined current features ($F_c^{'}$), and the potential future cue ($F_a$) to form the context set $F_{t}^{'} = [F_p, F_c^{'}, F_a]$.
-The future representation is then updated via cross-attention as: $F_{a}^{'} =CA(F_{a},F_{t}^{'},F_{t})^{'}$.
-Finally, the updated representations, $F_{c}^{'}$ and $F_{a}^{'}$, obtained from the CTI, are fed into the classifier to generate the final predictions.
-This strategy ensures that both detection and anticipation outcomes benefit from enriched cross-temporal contextualization, resulting in predictions that are simultaneously precise, and contextually coherent.
+The intention cue derived from the ST Graph inherently represents broad and abstract action trends.
+However, to achieve more accurate action detection and anticipation, it is essential to refine these representations by simulating mutual influence between the intention and past-present cues.
+To this end, we introduce the CTI module, designed to model interactions among past, present, and intention representations.
+Specifically, as shown in Fig. 2, the CTI operates on three distinct temporal feature sets: (1) Past cue $\mathbf{F_{p}} $: Aligned historical critical states are employed to characterize the observed historical action cues; (2) Present cue $\mathbf{F_{c}} $: Immediate action cues encoded by the current critical state; (3) Intention cue $\mathbf{F_{a}} $: Action trends inferred from the ST Graph, representing the intention.
+These three temporal contexts are initially concatenated into a unified temporal representation: $\mathbf{F_{t}=[F_{p},F_{c},F_{a}]}$, which serves as the basis for subsequent interactions.
+We employ cross-attention CA(Q, K, V) to model interactions and refine the cross-temporal representations.
+Firstly, the present features $\mathbf{F_{c} }$ are dynamically refined by attending to the combined past and intention contexts: $\mathbf{F_{c}^{'}} =CA(\mathbf{F_{c},F_{t},F_{t}})$, yielding a refined current representation $F_{c}^{'}$ that is complemented by semantic information from past-present and intention cues.
+Subsequently, another cross-attention mechanism constructs the anticipated future by modeling the interactions among historical dynamics, the updated present cue, and the intention cue.
+To this end, we first concatenate the past cue ($\mathbf{F_p}$), the refined current cue ($\mathbf{F_c^{'}}$), and the intention cue ($F_a$) to form the context set $\mathbf{F_{t}^{'}} = [\mathbf{F_p, F_c^{'}, F_a}]$.
+The future representation is then updated via cross-attention as: $\mathbf{F_{a}^{'}} =CA(\mathbf{F_{a},F_{t}^{'},F_{t}^{'}})$.
+Finally, the updated representations, $\mathbf{F_{c}^{'}}$ and $\mathbf{F_{a}^{'}}$, obtained from the CTI, are fed into the classifier to generate the final predictions.
+This strategy ensures that both detection and anticipation outcomes benefit from complementary cross-temporal cues, resulting in predictions that are precise and contextually coherent.